The Benefits of Pretend Play and How to Encourage It

 The Bottom Line

 Make the most of these magical years as your child launches into pretend play.
 As they explore the world around them, pretend play will be an important part of their overall development, building language, social, emotional, problem-solving, and creative skills while providing hours of fun.
 To encourage this development, look on in awe and wonder as they put on a show for you; encourage and support their fantastical ideas; and provide them with the tools they need to nurture their imagination.
-With Pampers Little Cruisers, your baby can play comfortably all day, so, don’t forget to get rewarded for all those diaper changes on our Pampers Club App!
+With Pampers Cruisers 360, your baby can play comfortably all day, so, don’t forget to get rewarded for all those diaper pant changes on our Pampers Club App!

 How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.